~recipe updated, first published way back in 2006~

-For World Bread Day on October 16th, I had high hopes for a beet-stained, crimson-colored bread that would have us all ooo-ing and aah-ing over gorgeous whole-grain goodness.
-Instead, the loaf turned out a pink-ish crust with small stains of pink inside, also dense (which I happen to like) and moist and delicious and yes, packed with whole-grain goodness, not a bad result, mind you!
-It's a nibble-me bread: a thin slice with butter paired with a salad made for a light but filling supper.
+Back in 2006, First Whole Grain Bread with Beets: World Bread Day is today and I had such high hopes for a beet-stained, crimson-colored bread that would have us all ooo-ing and aah-ing over gorgeous whole-grain goodness.
+Instead, the loaf turned out a disappointing pink-ish crust with small stains of pink inside.
+On the plus side, it was dense (which I happen to like) and moist and delicious and yes, packed with whole-grain goodness, not a bad result, mind you!
+It was a nibble-me bread: a thin slice with butter paired with a salad made for a light but filling supper.

-So I made a second loaf without the beets.
+Back in 2006, Then Whole Grain Bread With No Beets: So I made a second loaf without the beets.
 It's even better!
 I would definitely make it again.
-Without the weight of the beets, it rose tall and light.
+Without the weight of the beets, the loaf rose tall and light.
 It's going to be great for sandwiches and toast.

 RECIPE for WHOLE GRAIN BREAD